adonisjs/v5-docs/content/guides/security/hashing.md

+---
+summary: Reference guide for the Hash module.
+---

 AdonisJS Hash module allows you to hash the values using Bcrypt or Argon2, with the option to add a custom hashing driver.

 You can configure the driver of your choice inside the `config/hash.ts` file.